 Men are brought up to provide material goods for their families.
 Women learn to nurture emotion and interpersonal relationships.
 Neither sex has learned to nurture itself.
 In order to provide, a man may need to cut off his feelings, particularly if he’s working a job that’s offensive to him or he doesn’t believe in the product.
 Providing for others often becomes more important than providing for his own needs.
 A woman cuts herself off from knowing what she’s really feeling or what she really wants in order to continue to nurture and protect relationships and people’s feelings — at any cost.

 So there’s confusion on both sides.
 It sounds as if women don’t understand the behavior of men and vice versa.
 On a political level, there is clearly a war going on between the sexes.
 Primetime television is filled with portrayals that are damaging to both men and women, such as the inept father, or the helpless mom who loves to shop.
 Men are publicly putting down women.
 Women are publicly putting down men.
 The pendulum, which began to sway when women received the right to vote, then swung all the way to the other side.
 What we need is balance.
 Balance comes with understanding and acceptance of the differences and similarities between men and women.

 Although men and women may be raised differently, we can connect on a feeling level.
 The idea is to open the door to all feelings, and then empathy and compassion will ensue.
 One way is for men and women to come together in co-ed groups to connect on their similarities and differences.
-In doing so they are also making a positive impact on their family systems, in the workplace and their communities.
+In doing so they are also making a positive impact on their family systems, the workplace, and their communities.
 The co-ed group is composed of a special population of men and women: men who relate to each other on a feeling level because they’ve spent time in men’s therapy groups, and women who feel empowered because they’ve received the support and empowerment offered in women’s groups.